Ever wondered how your collective unconscious can affect your everyday behaviour? Are you afraid of snakes but never actually seen one?

 This can be explained by genetic memory, or instinct, which can manifest itself even if there has been no trauma.
 Jung also explains this in his theory of archetypes.

 An example of these archetypes can be seen in some of our everyday behaviours in a number of ways.
-For example, a study found one-third of British children at age six are afraid of snakes.
+For instance, a study showed that one-third of British children aged six are afraid of snakes.
 This is in spite of the fact that it’s rare to ever encounter a snake in the UK.
-The children had never come in contact with a snake in a traumatic situation, but snakes still generated an anxious response.
+So basically, while the children had never had a traumatic experience with a snake in their life, they still had an anxious response at the sight of this reptile.

 Another example is in the association of fire with danger, even if we have never been burned.
 Through conscious learning (i.e. we can learn fires are hot and can cause burns, or even death), you can still have a phobia of something.
 This is true even in cases where you have not experienced the thing you are actually frightened of.